Anstedt/robot/pico/README.md

 # Handling Speed Range 1
 - Always use the latest data in the buffer or use the x value if no new data.

+- Looks like timing count for off time is wrong.
+From what I can tell y_dec says if y is true, meaning even if 1 to start we get 1 delay loop.
+This if fine but needs to be taken into account in timing.
+As expected sending a delay of 0 gives one pulse which is low for 8 cycles just as expected.

 - Total on time is just p1: line.
   - 4us for 1000000 PIO clock